 Amid growing calls for a debate about the use of nuclear energy in Australia, a recent smash-hit show on HBO, Chernobyl, has put nuclear power – and the risks associated with it – squarely back in the minds of Australians.
-Not to mention the usual slew pile of mis-information, writes Geoff Russell.
+Not to mention the usual slew of mis-information, writes Geoff Russell.

 Everybody watching a ‘docu-drama’ understands that historical accuracy requires that the characters reflect whatever mumbo-jumbo beliefs were in vogue at the time.